 Institut de l'oeil de Montreal

 2300 Blvd.
 Marcel-Laurin, Saint-Laurent, Quebec H4R 1K3, Canada

-The lasik surgeon practice has received positive reviews for their warm and welcoming staff, excellent service, and professionalism.
-Many patients highly recommend them and appreciate the kindness and care they received from the doctors.
-The surgeons are praised for their exceptional skills and the clinic is described as well-organized.
-However, there were also some negative reviews regarding long wait times, disrespectful behavior from staff members, and issues with appointment scheduling and communication.
+The lasik surgeon practice is praised for its warm and welcoming staff, excellent service, professionalism and skilled surgeons.
+Patients appreciate the kindness and care received.
+However, some reviews cited long wait times, disrespectful staff, and issues with scheduling and communication.

 - Welcoming and reassuring staff: Many reviewers mentioned that the staff at the lasik surgeon practice were welcoming and reassuring.
 This can help patients feel comfortable and ease any anxiety they may have before the procedure.